ststeiger/PdfSharpCore/README.md

 **PdfSharpCore** is a partial port of [PdfSharp.Xamarin](https://github.com/roceh/PdfSharp.Xamarin/) for .NET Standard Additionally MigraDoc has been ported as well (from version 1.32).
-Images have been implemented with [ImageSharp](https://github.com/JimBobSquarePants/ImageSharp/), which is still in Alpha.
-They State on their readme that it is still in Alpha status and shouldn't be used in productive environments.
-Since I didn't find any good alternatives it's still used.

-ImageSharp being Alpha isn't a big issue either since this code isn't by far done yet.
-So please chime in ;)
+Images have been implemented with [ImageSharp](https://github.com/SixLabors/ImageSharp), which has a stable status.

 **PdfSharp.Xamarin** is a partial port of [PdfSharp](http://www.pdfsharp.net/) for iOS and Android using Xamarin, it allows for creation and modification of PDF files.